 Vitamin D is active in almost all cells of our body and influences cell metabolism.
-Vitamin D is crucial for the development and maintenance of bones throughout life and ensures that calcium from food can be well absorbed and incorporated into your bones.
-The muscles also benefit, because it supports your muscle performance and improves coordination.
+Throughout life, Vitamin D is crucial for building and maintaining bones and ensures that calcium from food can be absorbed well and incorporated into your bones.
+The muscles also benefit because it supports your muscle performance and improves coordination.

 In the case of mild deficiency, the symptoms are very unspecific and only in the case of very severe vitamin D deficiency do typical symptoms such as muscle weakness and bone pain occur.
 Older people in particular are at risk of developing a deficiency, as vitamin D formation decreases over the years.

-Are you rarely outdoors, do you usually cover your body completely or are you dark-skinned?
+Are you very rarely outdoors, do you usually cover your body completely or are you dark-skinned?
 Then the risk of developing a deficiency is increased.
-In general, there is a seasonal problem, because in November to February there is too little sunlight in Northern Europe to form sufficient vitamin D.
+In general, there is a seasonal problem, because in November to February there is too little sunlight in northern Europe to produce enough Vitamin D.

-An overdose is only possible through an excessive intake of vitamin D preparations, which favours the formation of kidney stones or kidney calcification.
+An overdose is only possible through an excessive intake of vitamin D preparations, which promotes the formation of kidney stones or renal calcification.

-If you would like to learn more about vitamin D, simply make an appointment at one of our Avi Medical practices and talk to our team of doctors.
-Here, you can decide together whether a vitamin D test makes sense for you.
+If you would like to learn more about vitamin D, simply make an appointment at one of our Avi Medical practices and discuss your needs with our team of doctors.
+Here you can decide together whether a vitamin D test makes sense for you.